ArafatRChowdhury/Jobcator/docs/design.md

 ## User Interface design
 ### Desktop View

 This is how the app would look on a desktop device, such as a PC or laptop.
+The home page contains links to the log in and sign up pages.
+Once logged in, the user is automatically redirected to the respective profile pages of whatever type of user they have logged in as.

 ![Insert your wireframe/wireflow here](images/Home_login_signup.png)
 ![Insert your wireframe/wireflow here](images/User_interface.png)